 We believe that self-advocacy should be the first avenue of recourse to correct rights violations.
 But stigma and prejudice are so pervasive that self-advocacy efforts are often unsuccessful.
 Attempts by people labeled mentally ill to promote change or redress wrongs are too often ignored or minimized.

 DLC believes that advocacy means to plead the cause of another, as defined by that individual, because that person is not listened to in her or his own right.
 Our advocacy efforts are defined by the person.
-This philosophy of zealous advocacy also drives our CAIPA’s mission, composition, outreach and screening process.
+This philosophy of avid advocacy also drives our CAIPA’s mission, composition, outreach and screening process.
 People labeled ‘mentally ill’ comprise the majority of Council’s membership.
 All potential candidates are screened for their respect for and commitment to individual rights.

 Current CAIPA work: